Time present and time past / Are both perhaps present in time future, / And time future contained in time past” – T.S. Eliot

 What formats can I submit?

-Still images only (JPG or PNG).
+Still images only.
 No video or animation.
 You may submit 1 to 6 images.
 Texts are welcome too, even encouraged, as long as they’re submitted as image files (for example poems saved as JPEGs).
-Works may be analog, digital, AI-generated, or any hybrid thereof.

 Do I need an artist bio and image description?